-With the new FTC Safeguards Rule requirements coming into effect June 9, 2023, there are more stringent testing requirements defined.
+With the new FTC Safeguards Rule requirements that took effect June 9, 2023, there are more stringent testing requirements defined.
 The original rule required financial institutions to periodically monitor or test the effectiveness of their safeguards.
-The revised rule specifically states that the testing process must either deploy continuous monitoring of the implemented safeguards, or include annual penetration testing and bi-annual vulnerability scanning.
+The revised rule specifically states that the testing process must either deploy continuous monitoring of the implemented safeguards or include annual penetration testing and bi-annual vulnerability scanning.

 Most organizations will no longer be able to rely on automated system checks or basic vulnerability scans, but will now be required to perform penetration testing on all in-scope systems to confirm security safeguards are doing what they have been designed to do.

 Vulnerability assessments or scans will look for known vulnerabilities across your networks and applications.
 Penetration testing, as defined in the final rule, means a “test methodology in which assessors attempt to circumvent or defeat the security features of an information system by attempting penetration of databases or controls from outside or inside your information systems.”
 The testers will simulate manual, real-world attacks on the institution’s systems to determine if any identified vulnerabilities can be exploited, and if so, could attackers gain access to sensitive information or move laterally across the organization’s networks.

 Any systems storing or transmitting Non-Public Personal Information (NPI) collected as part of a financial service (i.e., sensitive financial student loan information) will need to have internal and external testing performed to ensure GLBA data cannot be compromised.
 The new rule does not include social engineering as part of the definition, but phishing tests, password audits, etc. can also be good information security tools to ensure users are adhering to what is being communicated to them via training and organizational procedures.